awslabs/aws-support-tools/MWAA/log_retrieval/README.md

 - **Bucket name only.** For the `-b` flag, provide just the bucket name (e.g., `amzn-s3-demo-mwaa-logs`), not the full S3 URI.
 Use `-p` for the prefix/folder path.
 - **Large time ranges** will result in more events and longer execution times.
 For troubleshooting, start with a 1-2 hour window.
 - **MWAA logging must be enabled** in the MWAA console for the log groups to exist.
 If you get a "log group not found" error, verify logging is enabled for that log type.
+- **Local file cleanup:** By default, local log files are deleted after successful S3 upload.
+Use `--keep-local` to retain them.
+- **Health-check filtering:** The script applies a server-side filter to exclude ELB health-check entries (`GET /health` and `ELB-HealthChecker`).
+These entries only appear in WebServer logs, the filter is harmless for other log types but reduces noise when fetching WebServer logs.